-'He is the best landlord, and the best master,' said she, 'that ever lived; not like the wild young men nowadays, who think of nothing but themselves.
-There is not one of his tenants or servants but will give him a good name.
+"He is the best landlord, and the best master," said she, "that ever lived.
+Not like the wild young men now-a-days, who think of nothing but themselves.
+There is not one of his tenants or servants but what will give him a good name.
 Some people call him proud; but I am sure I never saw anything of it.
-To my fancy, it is only because he does not rattle away like other young men.'
+To my fancy, it is only because he does not rattle away like other young men."

-'In what an amiable light does this place him!' thought Elizabeth.

-'This fine account of him,' whispered her aunt as they walked, 'is not quite consistent with his behaviour to our poor friend.'
+"In what an amiable light does this place him!" thought Elizabeth.
+"This fine account of him," whispered her aunt as they walked, "is not guite consistent with his behaviour to our poor friend."

-'Perhaps we might be deceived.'
+"Perhaps we might be deceived."

-'That is not very likely; our authority was too good.'
+"That is not very likely; our authority was too good."

-On reaching the spacious lobby above they were shown into a very pretty sitting-room, lately fitted up with greater elegance and lightness than the apartments below; and were informed that it was but just done to give pleasure to Miss Darcy, who had taken a liking to the room when last at Pemberley.
+On reaching the spacious lobby above, they were shown into a very pretty sitting-room, lately fitted up with greater elegance and lightness than the apartments below; and were informed that it was but just done to give pleasure to Miss Darcy, who had taken a liking to the room, when last at Pemberley.

-'He is certainly a good brother,' said Elizabeth, as she walked towards one of the windows.
+"He is certainly a good brother," said Elizabeth, as she walked towards one of the windows.

 Mrs. Reynolds anticipated Miss Darcy's delight, when she should enter the room.
-'And this is always the way with him,' she added.
-'Whatever can give his sister any pleasure is sure to be done in a moment.
-There is nothing he would not do for her.'
-The picture-gallery, and two or three of the principal bedrooms, were all that remained to be shown.
-In the former were many good paintings; but Elizabeth knew nothing of the art; and from such as had been already visible below, she had willingly turned to look at some drawings of Miss Darcy's, in crayons, whose subjects were usually more interesting, and also more intelligible.
+"And this is always the way with him," she added.

+"Whatever can give his sister any pleasure, is sure to be done in a moment.
+There is nothing he would not do for her."

-In the gallery there were many family portraits, but they could have little to fix the attention of a stranger.
-Elizabeth walked in quest of the only face whose features would be known to her.
-At last it arrested her-and she beheld a striking resemblance to Mr. Darcy, with such a smile over the face as she remembered to have sometimes seen when he looked at her.
+The picture gallery, and two or three of the principal bed-rooms, were all that remained to be shown.
+In the former were many good paintings: but Elizabeth knew nothing of the art; and from such as had been already visible below, she had willingly turned to look at some drawings of Miss little to fix the attention of a stranger.
+Elizabeth walked on in quest of the only face whose features would be known to her.
+At last it arrested her-and she beheld a striking resemblance of Mr. Darcy, with such a smile over the face, as she remembered to have sometimes seen, when he looked at her.
 She stood several minutes before the picture, in earnest contemplation, and returned to it again before they quitted the gallery.
-Mrs. Reynolds informed them that it had been taken in his father's lifetime.
+Mrs. Reynolds informed them, that it had been taken in his father's lifetime.